ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Do not complete your own supply chains, ie. blacksmiths should go to a carpenter for supplies instead of using multijob to craft both carpenter and blacksmith items.

+- Players are not allowed to have more than one character in the same line of work.

 # Gilded RP Animal PED Rules:
 # General rules: